 Based on a story from the third volume of Barker’s wonderful Books of Blood collections, Rawhead Rex is an old fashioned monster tale about an ancient primordial deity resurrected to ravage the Irish countryside.
-By and large Irish horror is a rarity, and while the film takes many liberties with the short story, the roots of Celtic lore and legend inherent in the fiction do survive the process of adaptation.
+Irish horror is somewhat of a rarity, and while the film takes many liberties with the short story, the roots of Celtic lore and legend inherent in the fiction do survive the process of adaptation.

 In the short story, Rawhead is described as essentially a nine-foot phallus.
-He kills everything he comes across, eating most of them, including two children.
+He kills everything he comes across, eating most of that which he encounters, including two children.
 He is an ancient, Celtic being, a possible deity.
 He is a representative from a barbaric past set forth to demolish the civilized present.
-While the film gets a lot of flack for altering the look of the monster—as here Rawhead looks more like a cross between Pumpkinhead, Conan and the front man of a death metal band—most of the important and darker story elements are preserved.
+While the film gets a lot of flack for altering the look of the monster—as here Rawhead looks more like a cross between Pumpkinhead, Conan, and the front man of a death metal band—most of the important and darker story elements are preserved.
 Including the death of a child.

 While Barker may be English, this is inherently an Irish monster story.
 Rawhead Rex is unique in the way it explores Celtic horror simply in that it brings Celtic horror and Celtic ideals and beliefs back to the forefront.
 The fact that these ideas and beliefs were lost, stolen and adopted by the religions that took their place, is a major theme running throughout the feature.
 As much as it is a silly B-Movie, there’s still a point to it.
 For that we probably have Barker to thank, given that he wrote the script for Rawhead Rex himself, even if he wasn’t entirely happy with it.